 The Shambhala Prophecy says… there will come a time when all life on Earth is in danger.
 In this era, great barbarian forces will have arisen which have unfathomable destructive power.
 New and unforeseen technologies will appear during this time, with the potential to lay waste to the world.
 In this era, when the future of sentient life seems to hang by the frailest of threads, the kingdom of Shambhala will appear.

 The kingdom of Shambhala is not a geopolitical place, but a place that exists in the hearts and minds of the Shambhala worker.
 These workers wear no special uniform, nor do they have titles or ranks.
 They have no particular workplace, as their work is everywhere.
 In fact, they look just like the barbarians on the outside, but they hold the kingdom of Shambhala on the inside.

-Now the time comes when great courage – intellectual, moral and spiritual – is required of the Shambhala workers.
-The time comes when they must go into the very heart of the barbarian power, into the tall buildings, offices, factories and citadels of learning where the weapons of destruction are made – to dismantle them.
+Now the time comes when great courage, intellectual, moral and spiritual, is required of the Shambhala workers who must go into the very heart of the barbarian power, into the tall buildings, offices, factories and citadels of learning where the weapons of destruction are made – to dismantle them.

 The Shambhala workers go into the corridors of power armed with the only tools that the barbarians don’t understand, and for which there is no defense.
 The tools of the Shambhala workers are compassion for all, and knowledge of the connectedness of all things.
 Both are necessary.
-They have to have compassion to do this work, because this is the source of their the power, the passion to act.
+They have to have compassion to do this work, because this is the source of their the power, the passion to act with and for others.
 It is said that when you open your own heart to the pain of the world you can move, you can act.
 Th

 John M. Gerber